- 7 Feb 2019

 - be discovered more rapidly (less than 5 minutes) after ignition; and

-- where the proximity of an open fireplace would make a smoke detector impracticable, a heat detector may be fitted
+- Where the proximity of an open fireplace would make a smoke detector impracticable, a heat detector may be fitted

-- one functioning smoke alarm in the 1 room which is frequently used by the occupants for general daytime living purposes (normally the living room/lounge),
+- one functioning smoke alarm in the room which is frequently used by the occupants for general daytime living purposes (normally the living room/lounge),

-- one functioning smoke alarm in every circulation space, such as hallways and landings, or in main room if no landing in upper storey
+- one functioning smoke alarm in every circulation space on each storey, such as hallways and landings, or in main room if no landing in upper storey

 - all alarms should be interlinked.

-- provide a new tenant with a copy of an Electrical Installation Condition Report or an Electrical Installation Certificate and Portable Appliance Test (PAT) on portable appliances
+- Provide a new tenant with a copy of an Electrical Installation Condition Report or an Electrical Installation Certificate and Portable Appliance Test (PAT) on portable appliances

 Email: Central Enquiry Unit